Aliases for GAPDH Gene

 GeneCards Summary for GAPDH Gene

 GAPDH (Glyceraldehyde-3-Phosphate Dehydrogenase) is a Protein Coding gene.
 Diseases associated with GAPDH include Fmr1-Related Disorders and Schistosomiasis.
-Among its related pathways are Metabolism and Glucose metabolism.
-GO annotations related to this gene include identical protein binding and NAD binding.
+Among its related pathways are Glucose metabolism and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and NAD binding.
 An important paralog of this gene is GAPDHS.

 UniProtKB/Swiss-Prot for GAPDH Gene